Ultra Championship Wrestling-Zero: Centro Civico (2003-2004)

 The Ultra X championship belt was added to the UCW title fold in the early spring of 2004.
 Martin Casaus (then known as Tristan Gallo) became the first Ultra X champion by defeating GQ X, Derrick Jannetty, and Paco in a double elimination fatal four-way match.
 In the summer of 2004, UCW was a main attraction in a large festival in West Jordan.
 While the festival included a plethora of events, the UCW wrestling was a hands down favorite among the many festival attendees.
 UCW concluded a successful 2004 with the third annual Season Beatings event.
 At the event, a returning Derrick Jannetty defeated Los Mochi Damien to claim his first UCW title.
 In the main event, Blitz avenged his earlier loss by defeating AJ Styles in a re-match to their first encounter held at the beginning of the year.

-Utah, like most of the Rocky Mountains and Southwestern United States, is rarely visited by mainstream wrestling promotions such as Total Non-Stop Action and World Wrestling Entertainment.
+Utah, like most of the Rocky Mountains and Southwestern United States, is rarely visited by mainstream wrestling promotions such as Total Nonstop Action Wrestling and World Wrestling Entertainment.
 Within five years, UCW-Zero was able to build a strong following in the region and eventually expanded into Arizona, Colorado and California as well holding shows as far as Chicago and West Virginia.
 One show in Pocatello, Idaho drew a crowd of over 6,000.
 In a later interview, Neilson credited his wrestlers for the promotions success, "I would say the wrestlers we have are perfectionists.
 They train hard.
 They train every single week.
 They're in the gym, in the wrestling ring, and working continuously to perfect their craft."